Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Conclusions

 \section{Conclusions}

-Our work advocates the use of Extensive Form Games --EFGs for the game-theoretic security analysis of off-chain protocols.
+Our work advocates the use of Extensive Form Games (EFGs) for the game-theoretic security analysis of off-chain protocols.
 In particular, we introduce two instances of EFGs to model the closing and the routing of the Lightning Network.
-By doing so, we take the first step towards closing the gap existing security proof techniques have due to using informal arguments about rationality.
-We aim to close it further in future work by generalizing and extending our models to various off-chain protocols and by automating the security analysis thereof.
+By doing so, we take the first step towards closing the gap existing security proof techniques have due to using informal arguments about rationality. \NEWR{ We express security properties as formal requirements over joint strategies in EFGs, allowing us to establish optimal strategies for closing off-chain and capture security vulnerabilities amid attacks.
+Given the theoretical expressiveness of our EFGs, future work includes the definitions of new games to capture a wider range of off-chain protocols.
+To overcome the burden of tedious manual analysis, we also plan to leverage SMT solving and/or automated theorem proving in order to provide automated security proofs. }